Dancing Disability Lab

-The Dancing Disability Lab was originally designed to offer experienced and emerging disabled dance artists from across the world an immersive engagement in disability studies scholarship alongside movement exploration and choreographic inquiry.
-Participants are encouraged to create new dance/performance work that challenged “ability paradigms.”
+The first (2019) Dancing Disability Lab was designed to offer experienced and emerging disabled dance artists from across the world an immersive engagement in disability studies scholarship alongside movement exploration and choreographic inquiry.
+Participants joined one another in the creation of dance/performance work that challenged “ability paradigms.”

 The 2022 Dancing Disability Lab developed these ideas during a week-long residency where participating artists offered one another workshops, and initiated “Hot Topic” discussions.
 Participants shared ideas and experience that invited one another to consider how we represent, look at, transform, and challenge ideas about the body, and personhood.
 At the center of this uniquely designed process is the notion that aesthetic production (dance) can serve as a change agent for the continued progress of disability justice.